-For 2021, we have retained the 2019 (BY) baseline estimates and the 2021 (CY) estimates.
+For 2023, we have retained the 2019 (BY) baseline estimates.
 For users interested in longer term patterns, we recommend the BY series for analysis over the CY, which we expect will be short term effects of the pandemic.
-The 2021 estimates remain below pre-COVID19 levels, but are significantly higher than the 2020 estimates.
+The 2023 estimates remain slightly below pre-COVID19 levels, but are higher than the 2021 and 2022 estimates.

+Variables

-Variables Only the CY series variables are listed here, using the standard AGS naming conventions.
-The variable suffix (e.g. TTOT in NRPCYTTOT) is consistent between the BY, LY, and CY series.
+Only the CY series variables are listed here, using the standard AGS naming conventions.
+The variable suffix (e.g. TTOT in NRPCYTTOT) is consistent between the BY and CY series.